Dre1y/Dre1y/README.md

 Trying new things to get more knowledge and improve my programming skills focusing on interfaces and applications.

-- 🔎 I'm currently learning about Frameworks and React!
+- 🔎 I'm currently learning about Frameworks!
+- ⚙️ I'm currently studying Software Engineering methodologies!
+- 🤖 I'm currently studying AI etics and regulations!

 ## 🚀🖥️Technologies & Tools!
 <div>